Popular Types of Flooring

 Hardwood Flooring

 Homebuyers across Oyster Bay seek out hardwood flooring for its beauty and durability.
-It's available in several varieties to accommodate different designs, from walnut and cherry to maple and oak.
-Despite its allure, hardwood comes with a higher price tag.
-You also need to follow a consistent refinishing schedule every few years, filling in the gaps with specialty wood cleaners.
+It's available in several varieties to accommodate different designs, from oak and maple to cherry and walnut.
+Despite its charm, hardwood comes with a higher price tag.
+You also need to stick to a consistent refinishing schedule every few years, filling in the gaps with specialty cleaners.
 The more time you invest in maintenance, the longer your floors will last.

 Engineered Wood Flooring

-Engineered wood gives you the charm of hardwood without the demand for regular maintenance.
-They use a plywood foundation with a layer of real hardwood on top – ultimately cutting your costs.
-Despite the lower retail cost, it might feel more hollow to walk on, and the slender hardwood layer can only be refinished a single time.
-That said, its lower propensity to warp could still make it an intelligent investment.
+Engineered wood gives you the aesthetic of hardwood without the strict maintenance.
+They use a plywood foundation with a layer of real hardwood on top – ultimately saving you money.
+Despite the lower retail cost, it might feel more hollow to walk on, and the slender hardwood layer can only be refinished one time.
+That said, its lower propensity to warp could still make it a worthy investment.

 Laminate Flooring